 (1) Where —

-(a) a lease is surrendered, cancelled or determined as to a block or blocks;
+(a) a petroleum retention lease is surrendered, cancelled or determined as to a block or blocks; or

-(aa) a licence is surrendered or cancelled as to a block or blocks;
+(aa) a petroleum production licence is surrendered or cancelled as to a block or blocks; or

-(b) a permit is surrendered, cancelled or determined as to a block or blocks and, at the time of the surrender, cancellation or determination, the block was, or was included in, or the blocks were, or were included in, a location; or
+(b) a petroleum exploration permit is surrendered, cancelled or determined as to a block or blocks and, at the time of the surrender, cancellation or determination, the block was, or was included in, or the blocks were, or were included in, a location; or

 (c) a petroleum pool from which petroleum has been recovered is within or extends to a block which is, or to blocks which are, not the subject of a permit, drilling reservation, lease or licence,

+the Minister may, at any subsequent time, by instrument published in the Gazette, invite applications for the grant of a petroleum exploration permit in respect of that block or such of those blocks as are specified in the instrument and specify a period within which applications may be made.

+(2) If —

+(a) a geothermal retention lease is surrendered, cancelled or determined as to a block or blocks; or

+(b) a geothermal production licence is surrendered or cancelled as to a block or blocks; or

+(c) a geothermal exploration permit is surrendered, cancelled or determined as to a block or blocks and, at the time of the surrender, cancellation or determination, the block was, or was included in, or the blocks were, or were included in, a location; or

+(d) a geothermal resources area from which geothermal energy has been recovered is within or extends to a block which is not, or to blocks which are not, the subject of a permit, drilling reservation, lease or licence,

-the Minister may, at any subsequent time, by instrument published in the Gazette, invite applications for the grant of a permit in respect of that block or such of those blocks as are specified in the instrument and specify a period within which applications may be made.
+the Minister may, at any subsequent time, by instrument published in the Gazette, invite applications for the grant of a geothermal exploration permit in respect of that block or such of those blocks as are specified in the instrument and specify a period within which applications may be made.

-[(2), (3) repealed]
+[(3) repealed]

 (4) An application under this section —